-In the same pan, heat ghee and add chopped dry fruits, nuts and roast for 3 to 4 minutes stirring often on a low heat.
+In the same pan, heat ghee and add chopped dry fruits, dates, nuts and sauté for 3 to 4 minutes stirring often on a low heat.

 Making sheer khurma

-Add the roasted seviyan and sugar to the milk and simmer till the seviyan are cooked and have softened.
+Simmer on low to medium-low heat until vermicelli are cooked and have softened.
 This will take about 8 to 10 minutes on a low heat.

 The milk will also thicken and reduce in volume.